 4th of July Celebration

-If you find yourself in Atlanta over the holiday weekend, and you’re in the mood to celebrate, look no further than this traditional event at the iconic Centennial Olympic Park in downtown Atlanta.
+If you find yourself in Atlanta over the holiday weekend, and you’re in the mood to celebrate, look no further than this traditional event at the International Plaza located between the Mercedes Benz Stadium and the iconic Centennial Olympic Park in downtown Atlanta.
 You can enjoy the Southeast’s largest fireworks show while listening to live entertainment and exploring the tributes to Atlanta’s 1996 Olympic Games.

 Attack of the Killer Tomato Festival

 I like to joke that in the South we will throw a festival for anything—seasons, flowers, feelings and in this case, even produce.
 So if you love tomatoes as much as we do, this is the event for you!
-There will be food (tomato-themed obviously) courtesy of famous Chef Ford Fry and live music, all to benefit Georgia Organics.
+There will be food (tomato-themed obviously) courtesy of dozens of local chefs and live music, all to benefit Georgia Organics.

 Every summer Coca-Cola and the Fox Theatre partner to offer movie screenings in the amazing Fox Theatre, complete with the traditional pre-show cartoon and Mighty Organ performance.
-July and August will feature everything from a Harry Potter marathon to the classics.
-In my opinion, the highlight of this summer’s series will be the unforgettable Casablanca!
-You can also take tours of the Fox Theatre outside of featured events.
+July and August will feature everything from Funny Girl and Grease to Trolls and Moana.
+The festival kick-off starts with the first screening on July 27, which is Night of the Living Dead!
+You can buy tickets for movies here and you can also take tours of the Fox Theatre outside of featured events.

 Atlanta Ice Cream Festival